bratpeki/modern-milkytracker-guide/docs/samples.md

-MilkyTracker has a significantly more powerful sample editor, in comparison to it's predecesor, FastTracker II.
+MilkyTracker has a significantly more powerful sample editor, in comparison to its predecesor, FastTracker II.
 The features available to you in MT include:

 - Creating a new sample with a specified sample size